Zulko/moviepy/docs/getting_started/clips.rst

     my_clip.write_gif('test.gif', fps=12)

+Note that this requires ImageMagick installed.
+Otherwise you can also create the GIF with ffmpeg by adding the option ``program='ffmpeg'``, it will be much faster but won't look as nice and won't be optimized.

+There are many options to optimize the quality and size of a gif.
+Please refer to :py:meth:`~moviepy.video.VideoClip.VideoClip.write_gif`.

+Note that for editing gifs the best way is to preview them in the notebook as explained here: :ref:`ipython_display`

 See `this blog post <http://zulko.github.io/blog/2014/01/23/making-animated-gifs-from-video-files-with-python>`_ for informations on making GIFs from video files, and `this other post <http://zulko.github.io/blog/2014/09/20/vector-animations-with-python/>`_ for GIF animations with vector graphics.

 .. _CCaudioClips:

 Audio clips